 How can I write my own plugins/modules?

-Put into the installation directory, subdirectory lib, a JAR named UserServices.jar with one ore more implementations of org.jphototagger.api.plugin.Plugin or org.jphototagger.api.modules.Module and publish them through the Java Service Provider Interface (SPI).
+Put into the installation directory, subdirectory lib, a JAR named UserServices.jar with one ore more implementations of org.jphototagger.api.plugin.Plugin or org.jphototagger.api.modules.Module or other interfaces called e.g. for thumbnails generation or reading/writing XMP sidecar files and publish them through the Java Service Provider Interface (SPI).

 The best way to find reference implementations, is browsing the source code.
 Even better is, clone it and open in in the NetBeans IDE.
 The clone contains all source code and libraries.